JesuFemi-O/Cruise/index.md

 # How it works

-## Step 1: Build your Tensorflow model:
+## Step 1: Build your Tensorflow model

 <br/>